-All staff must read and follow the statutory guidance for schools and colleges; Keeping Children Safe in Education 2021 - Part One: Safeguarding information for all staff.
+All staff must read and follow the statutory guidance for schools and colleges; Keeping Children Safe in Education 2024 - Part One: Safeguarding information for all staff.

-It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation, although seeking clarification from children and young people is encouraged.
+It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with the Designated Safeguarding Lead (DSL) or the Deputy Designated Safeguarding Lead prior to any discussion with parents/carers.